MattisTrees/SafeHome-Server/README.md

   To make changes to the function that modify the database cd into /SafeHome/SafeHomeDatabase/ and edit the functions in the views.py file.
 If you add any functions in that file you need to edit the urls.py file in the same directory.

+  Functions

+  The Django Server has several functions to interact with the Database: